-Point of Contact: Carol Carillo
+Point of Contact: Carol Carrillo

-Contact Information: 2120 Diamond Blvd #120, Concord, CA 94520 capccarol@sbcglobal.net
+Contact Information: 2120 Diamond Blvd #120, Concord, CA 94520 ccarrillo@capc-coco.org

 The Child Abuse Prevention Council has worked for many years to prevent the maltreatment of children.
 Through providing education programs and support services, linking families to community resources, mentoring, and steering Countywide collaborative initiatives, CAPC has led Contra Costa County's efforts to protect children.
 It continually evaluates its programs in order to provide the best possible support to the families of Contra Costa County.